There’s a lot of hype around Instagram, and how important it is for businesses of all sizes?

 Understand Which Post Types Work Best

 Now that you have an awesome strategy in place, it's time to decide what types of posts you want to share with your audience.
 Every audience is different, so trying out different types of posts to see what works will be very beneficial for both audience building and increased engagement.

-Inspirational posts are really great for motivating your audience.
-Who doesn’t need a good morning pick-me-up?
+- Inspiration: Inspirational posts are really great for motivating your audience.
+Who doesn't need a good morning pick-me-up?
 Inspirational posts often come in the form of quotes, so find some key people who believe in your narrative and/or goal, and use that as a starting point.
-For example, here’s a great quote from Gary Vee:

 One of the unique qualities about Instagram among all the other social platforms is that it's primarily visual with its ongoing feed of imagery.
 This allows business to visually show off their product, rather than just tell; however, this also presents a challenge.